isirajieinnocent/BoardGame-Jenkins-CI-CD-pipeline/README.md

 <h1> Project Overview </h1>

 This project is a CI/CD pipeline designed to automate the build, test, and deployment of a Java application using Maven, SonarQube, Nexus, Docker, and Kubernetes.
 The pipeline ensures code quality, security, and efficient deployment while leveraging modern DevOps tools and practices.
+Additionally, Prometheus and Grafana are integrated for monitoring and visualizing application performance and infrastructure metrics.

 <h1> The Architecture </h1>